≪ Go to our review of Inflatable SUP Boards

 The PEAK Inflatable is the cheapest board in our test and also the flashiest board we reviewed, two features that set it apart from the pack and earned it our Best Buy award.
 This board is wide enough to be stable in windy and choppy conditions, and its materials are burly enough for shallow creek trips.
 With a well-designed backpack and included paddle, this model is ready to go out of the box.
 Plus, the flashy color and top sheet design are serious attention grabbers—we received multiple compliments when out on this model.

 Most inflatables will run you a bit more than this board, but if you're willing to spend more and looking for a faster ride, it might be worth it.
 For a sleeker silhouette and materials that are a bit more durable, consider looking at the higher-scoring Isle Explorer.
 If you're dedicated to speed but want the versatility of an inflatable board, we recommend the Top Pick Red Paddle Explorer Co Plus, which will give you the highest glide performance of any board we tested.

-RELATED REVIEW: The Best Inflatable Stand Up Paddle Boards of 2017
+RELATED REVIEW: The Best Inflatable Stand Up Paddle Boards

 Our Analysis and Hands-on Test Results

 The PEAK Inflatable was the cheapest board in our review, and for the price, this board packs a serious punch.
 It's got it all, with a well-designed, no-frills backpack, three-piece paddle, and a middle-of-the-road pump.
 Although this model lacked the three-fin design that boards with higher stability ratings sported, its profile helped it maintain stability.
 Plus, it was significantly cheaper than many other boards in our review.
 If you're looking for a craft for your family or just getting into the sport, this model may be a great option for you.